![]() Aero-Horsepower & Drag Loss Calculator Early Aero Joe Petrali

 unrealized 450 mph potential.
 12000 feet altitude and

 a long way from home.
-Lambky Vincent
+Note: 2024 Bolivia event

 Only four square feet of frontal area.
 Keeps breaking